 First and foremost, you need to know that chicken health and happiness are the best ways to encourage egg-laying.
 It’s a pretty simple concept; just like any other species, having a healthy lifestyle equates to happiness which in turn makes your body function the way it should.
 As a new owner of chickens or as a veteran, you should know the better your chickens’ quality of life, the faster they start producing eggs.

 A chicken typically starts laying eggs around 18 weeks.
 But it is important to understand that time is a crucial factor.
 A hen will not produce eggs until she feels ready.
 This question is also variable based on how you are getting your chickens.
 If you are buying them outright, then ask the seller about age and breed.
 If you’re going the other route and breeding your chickens, you can educate yourself more about your hen’s breed and see what the standard is for them.
 A newborn will not be able to produce eggs; for most breeds, 18 weeks to 6 months is a close range of when your hens can start laying eggs.

 Timing and Season

 Egg production in chickens is influenced by many different factors.
 When do chickens start laying eggs based on the timing of the season?
-While some breeds are able to produce eggs year-round, others stop for certain times of the year.
-December and wintertime in general is a period where most birds will stop laying eggs.
+While some breeds can produce eggs year-round, others stop for certain times of the year.
+December and wintertime, in general, is a period when most birds will stop laying eggs.
 This is because cold months are not the best time for raising chickens.
 A hen’s body recognizes this and stops egg production.
-Molting, which is the process of shedding old feathers, also reduces egg-laying.
+Molting, the process of shedding old feathers, also reduces egg-laying.
 Instead of the body focusing on producing eggs, it focuses on growing new feathers.
 This process usually takes a month or two.

 Chicken Pecking Order